 The toxin then attacks the gut cells of the host and Bt spores spill out into the rest of the host, killing the host within days.
 Now, this toxin’s target is insects that feed on the crop, but Vani says it can also affect human own biology.
 The bacteria inside our own intestines are capable of consuming this very toxin reacting in a similar way.

 Get organic food delivered to your door

 It is getting more and more difficult to find the right food for your health.
 Nowadays one has to read labels.
 The best food is, without a doubt, the one where you do not need to read labels.
-As a little side thought, men- made foods need packing material, plastic and or paper.
+As a little side thought, men-made foods need packing material, plastic, and or paper.
 Our oceans are getting contaminated by plastics killing masses of animals.
-Trees are cut for paper and that again destroys the habitat of more animals.
+They cut trees for paper and that again destroys the habitat of more animals.

 I have made a special page for you.
 It holds a collection of things you might find interesting.
 Please visit Recommendations before you leave.